paradite/sg-tech-list/README.md

 # sg-tech-list

-Casual list of notable tech companies in Singapore.
+List of notable tech companies in Singapore.

 > **Warning**
 > Categories are completely subjective and derived from my uniformed and bias perspective as SWE.